c4tom/DreamDevBox/docs/advanced/add-your-own-docker-image.rst

 The new Docker image definition will be added to a file called ``docker-compose.override.yml``.
-So before going any further, read the following section that shows you how to create this file for the Devilbox as well as what pitfalls to watch out for.
+So before going any further, read the following section that shows you how to create this file for the DreamDevBox as well as what pitfalls to watch out for.

 .. seealso:: :ref:`docker_compose_override_yml`